Skip to main content Skip to footer

 }

-Finally, we need to replace the code within the src/app/app.component.ts file to finish the setup of the Viewer Component and connect our report template that we just created.
-Not only will this display our report when the application is run, but it will also allow us to export to multiple different formats as well, such as PDF, HTML, and CSV.
+Finally, we need to add some more code within the src/app/app.component.ts file to finish the setup of the Viewer component, as well as connect the report template that we just created.
+Not only will this display our report when the application is run, but it will also allow us to export to multiple different formats, such as PDF, HTML, and CSV.
 Let’s paste this into the app.component.ts file to make the necessary changes:

 import { Component, ViewChild } from '@angular/core';